Meet Our Executive Team

 Timothy joined the Richmond SPCA’s Animal Care team in 2006.
 He was promoted to manage the volunteers and programs department in 2011, and then spent six years as our manager of adoptions, beginning in 2013.

 In 2019, Timothy became our senior manager of admissions and community education.
-He is responsible for overseeing our community education programs which include pet training classes, School For Dogs and humane education, as well as the team that coordinates pet intake via transfer relationships and surrenders.
+He is responsible for overseeing our community education programs which include pet training classes, School For Dogs, humane education and shelter diversion, as well as the team that coordinates pet intake via transfer relationships and surrenders.

 Carol Anne Baker Lajoie